vladucu/sourcegraph-chrome-extension/README.md

 1. Bump the version in `manifest.json` to be greater than the current one.
 1. Run `gulp build` to build the extension -> test that it works by loading it into Chrome via *Load Unpacked Extension*!
 1. `cd build/ && zip -r ../../release.zip .` to create the zip.
-1. Click `Upload Updated Package` on the developer dashboard to upload the new `release.zip`.
+1. Click `Upload Updated Package` on the developer dashboard to upload the new `release.zip`.T
 1. Scroll to bottom of page and hit `Publish Changes`.